Is Top of the Rock worth your money?

 Before visiting any viewpoint be sure to check the weather and timing of your visit.
 Imagine the weather is so foggy you barely see the Empire State Building.
 Plan wisely so you lower your chances of getting disappointed.

-If you know you want to visit Top of the Rock, but are unsure about the exact time then I would recommend to buy an unscheduled ticket.
+If you know you want to visit Top of the Rock but are unsure about the exact time you want to visit then you could buy an unscheduled ticket.
 You can easily exchange these tickets for timed tickets at the Box Office prior to your entry.
-Or to avoid all the fuss: just buy a ticket and pick a time right away.
-That’s the easiest option and you’re assured of the best time for you.

-What can I bring along during my visit?
+What can I bring along during my visit to Top of the Rock?

 Please be aware of the fact there is a security checkpoint before you enter Top of the Rock.
-Please check the website to see if you’re meeting the requirements.
-My own personal advice: bring you camera (duh!).
+Check the website to see if you’re meeting the requirements.

 Check out my Instagram New York story for more behind-the-scenes videos, our favorite food/drinks spots and more!